 Canva Graphic Design and Photo Editing

 Until I found this app I was struggling to learn Photoshop on my computer.
 I didn’t like this for two reasons.
 1) I’m really slow using it and get easily frustrated and 2) I need to log on to the computer.
 Finding Canva has made producing blog and social media images easy and on my iPad – so I can do it wherever I am sitting.
+Here are a few of the things I have taught myself from using Canva.

 My Favourite Tips

 - There are so many really good layouts to choose from.
+Make sure you update the app to get the newest layouts.

 - Alter your fonts on each layout if you want to have uniformity through all of your images.